Is Google’s Nest Hub worth your $129?

 While we don't know what readers think about the smart display, as there are no user reviews on our Nest Hub product page (hint hint), we do know there's some concern over having a smart device in the home.
 If you own a Nest Hub, how worried are you about privacy?
 How convenient is it to use?
 Do you think the screen is too small?
 What's your favorite use for it?
 Tell us all about it in a user review on our Google Nest Hub product page and give your fellow readers some advice.
 Your thoughts and opinions could be featured in an upcoming user review roundup!

 Note: Comments for this post are off; please contribute your thoughts on our Nest Hub product page!
-Or, if you own a Home, Home Max or Home Mini instead, leave a review for them!
+Or, if you own a Home, Home Max or Home Mini, leave a review for them instead!